Proper solutions of the $1/H$-flow and the Green kernel of the $p$-Laplacian: Introduction

 weakly.
 In this case, $w := (1-p)\log v$ is then called a \textit{$p$-IMCF}.
 Note that $w$ solves

 One of the main insights of R. Moser's discovery in \cite{moser} is the following: if $\{v_p\}_{p>1}$ is a family of positive $p$-harmonic functions in a domain $\Omega$, such that

 for some $u\in\Lip_{\loc}(\Omega)$, then $u$ is a weak IMCF in $\Omega$.
-This idea was exploited by Moser himself \cite{moser} and later by B. Kotschwar and L. Ni \cite{kotschwarni} and L. Mari, M. Rigoli, and A. Setti \cite{ajm} in order to solve the initial value problem of the weak IMCF.
+This idea was exploited by Moser himself \cite{moser} and later by B. Kotschwar and L. Ni \cite{kotschwarni} and L. Mari, M. Rigoli, and A. Setti \cite{ajm} in order to solve the initial value problem of the weak IMCF (see also \cite{cabe,gavi} for the anisotropic setting).
 The general strategy is as follows.
 Assume that $M$ is $p$-nonparabolic for each $p>1$ close enough to 1.
 Given $E_0$, we consider the minimal positive solution of the equation

 Since $M$ is $p$-nonparabolic, it follows that $0<v_p<1$ on $M\backslash\bar{E_0}$.
 Then we perform the transformation

 (so that $u_p=0$ on $\p E_0$, and $u_p>0$ on $M\backslash\bar{E_0}$), and take the limit